-- You will first check in with our receptionist and let them know you have arrived.
+Please check in at the reception desk for the department your appointment is scheduled with and let them know you have arrived.
 At that time, please hand them all pertinent medical records, radiographs and any forms you have already completed.

 Cost of Care

-- We are committed to providing excellent care for you and your pet.
-As a progressive veterinary specialty practice, GCVS is staffed by highly-skilled, board-certified veterinary specialists and technicians.
+We are committed to providing the highest level of care for you and your pet.
+As a veterinary specialty practice, GCVS is staffed by highly-skilled, board-certified veterinary specialists and technicians.
 Our equipment and technology is state-of-the-art and is continuously upgraded as technology changes.
 Many treatments and procedures are complex and involve the attention of multiple skilled professionals.
 Additionally, we operate 24-hours a day, seven days a week, so that your pet receives high quality, continuous care.

-- If your pet requires hospitalization, we will update you with your financial status daily.
+If your pet requires hospitalization, we will update you with your financial status.
+The following specialties provide daily financial updates: Cardiology, Critical Care, Dermatology & Allergy, Diagnostic Imaging, Internal Medicine, and Oncology.
 This is our way of keeping you up to date with the expenses incurred, and helps you be aware of your financial commitments daily.
 Please share all of your questions and concerns regarding costs with your doctor or technician.
 It is important that your medical team has a clear understanding of your wishes before any course of treatment is undertaken.

 List of Restaurants

 Should your pet need to stay with us for a few hours, or if you are just looking for a nearby place to relax and grab something to eat, here are a list of just a few of the many restaurants close to our facility.

 - Jamy’s Deli Located in our building, you can relax in this traditional deli style atmosphere without traveling outside the building.

 - Champps Americana (www.champps.com)